Bayesian Gaussian Process ODEs via Double Normalizing Flows: METHOD

-Overall, while these models have made significant contributions, this work aims to further improve the flexibility, accuracy, and uncertainty estimation of the model based on the approaches proposed in \cite{heinonen2018learning,hegde2022variational}.

-\section{Method}
+\section{METHOD}

-In this section, we propose a Bayesian model to infer posteriors and other parameters on implementing vector fields using transformed Gaussian Process ODEs through double normalizing flows.
+In this section, we propose a Bayesian model based on normalizing flows to learn vector fields of ODEs with Gaussian processes.
+We review the background preliminaries before presenting our model and algorithm.
+We discuss related work in some detail in Section \ref{sec.related}.

-\subsection{Gaussian Process ODEs}
+\subsection{Gaussian process ODEs}

-Gaussian Process ODEs are a class of nonparametric models used for modeling continuous dynamic systems that evolve based on vector fields with uncertainities.
-The fundamental concept of Gaussian Process ODEs is to represent the unknown vector field as a Gaussian process prior, characterized by a mean function and a covariance function that governs the smoothness, volatility, and randomness of the stochastic function at different input points.
-Then, a numerical ODE solver can be used to compute the evolution of the stochastic function as samples over time.
+Gaussian Process ODEs are a class of nonparametric probabilistic models of continuous dynamic systems that evolve based on vector fields.
+The fundamental idea of a GP-ODE is to represent the ODE's unknown vector field as a Gaussian process, which can represent the smoothness, volatility, and randomness of the stochastic function at different input points.
+A numerical ODE solver can then be used to compute the evolution of the stochastic function over time.

-The formulation of a Gaussian Process ODE model involves specifying a prior distribution over the latent function $\boldsymbol{f}$ and a likelihood function that establishes the relationship between the observed data and the latent function.
-More precisely, the model is defined by a zero-mean multivariate Gaussian process prior over $\boldsymbol{f}$:
+The formulation of a GP-ODE model involves specifying a prior distribution over the latent function $\boldsymbol{f}$ and a likelihood function that establishes the relationship between the observed data and the latent function.
+More precisely, the model is defined by a zero-mean multidimensional Gaussian process prior \citep{moreno2018heterogeneous} over a dynamic process indexed by $t$ as follows